Psychology Thesis Guidelines: Fall 2014 – Summer 2015

 or linked through the campus library’s home page at:

 Your first step will be to approach a full time tenured/tenure-track Psychology department faculty member to ask him or her to serve as your thesis chair.
 Although it is not necessary to have done research with a professor to ask her or him to chair your committee, it’s usually expected for your topic to be related to her or his research interest(s).
 Very often, the chair will then help you select your other members.
 Three members are required and usually more are permitted, but more members will require more coordination at each stage.
-All of the members must be present at both preliminary and final orals.
+All of the members must be present at both preliminary and final orals, as well as the student author (which is you; if you are no longer in the area, you must make arrangements to be here physically).
 Please check with the members as to their plans for the future, including sabbaticals, and in particular as to summer plans (often orals wind up being later than you planned).
-Once you have your committee members selected, contact the Graduate Advisor to file the appropriate paperwork.
+Once you have your committee members selected, contact the Graduate Advisor to report your committee members for department approval.
 The following is the Psychology Department’s official policy regarding thesis committees:

 MA-Psychological Research Thesis Committee Members: